rensandao/CarND-Term1-P2-Traffic_sign_classifier-Wei/writeup_mine.md

 #### 1. Preprocess the image data.

 For a first try, I converted the images to grayscale.
-Because basically color is not main feature in sign classifier, using grayscale can make it easier for Iterative calculation.
+Because basically color is not main feature in sign classifier, and using grayscale can also make it easier for Iterative calculation.

 After grayscale, I applied Data normalization to get the input features data close in certain scope(-1,1).
 That can make Loss Optimization more concentrated and faster.